Skip to content

 Answer: Cawker City.

-Why it works in the car: The Cawker City website calls the town home of the World’s Largest Ball of Twine.
-It is exactly the kind of stop that sounds fake until you park beside it.
+The source: The Cawker City website calls the town home of the World’s Largest Ball of Twine.
+It’s the kind of stop that sounds fake right up until you park beside it.

 33. The Corn Palace is in which South Dakota city?
 (Medium)